0xc0170/mbed-os/docs/design-documents/tools/cmake_components.md

 Object libraries would use INTERFACE library to combine all object libraries together and would link with the static libraries, see https://stackoverflow.com/questions/49265945/cmake-append-objects-from-different-cmakelists-txt-into-one-library

+Resolution: this is a workaround rather than a solution.
+We failed to find a way to do it for rtos component.

 ## Components as static libraries

 It is known problem with static libraries - weakly linked symbols are not resolved with strong symbols as someone would have expected.
 We have probably above 100 weakly linked symbols, some are vital to our system (retarget, file handling).

+We could find alternative to weak symbols and fix them in our tree one by one.
+It was already achieved in Mbed OS 3 where we did not support weak symbols.

+Resolution: TBD

 ### Using whole-archive/force_load to workaround weak symbols limitation

 Toolchains provide a flag to enforce keeping symbols (GCC --whole-archive, clang -force_load).
 See the issue with forcing linker flag to the components https://github.com/zephyrproject-rtos/zephyr/issues/8441 and https://github.com/zephyrproject-rtos/zephyr/issues/6961 for details.
 This has drawbacks that will need more research.
 See also CMake issue https://gitlab.kitware.com/cmake/cmake/-/issues/20078 - not simple to fix in CMake.

-### Removing weak symbols

-We could find alternative to weak symbols and fix them in our tree one by one.
-It was already achieved in Mbed OS 3 where we did not support weak symbols.
+Resolution: TBD

-### Object files for files with weak symbols
+### Object files only for files with weak symbols

 Mbed 2 was released as a library, we provided object files for files that were providing weak symbols (retarget, file handling and others).
 They were linked together with the mbed library.
 This however might not be achievable (its implementation in CMake might contain hacks to get other components paths and flags as retarget file depends on multiple other components).

-## External components

-They will follow Mbed OS (one from above) guideline.
+Resolution: not trivial, it only avoid the main issue (the list of object files would grow and an application would need to do the same if they use weak symbols in their libs)

 ### Tools update to support baremetal build